 How many days to stay in the park

-In one day you can see everything in the park.
-There’s not much else to do apart from a stroll on the sand dunes, sand sledding, and admiring the magnitude of the white sand “sea”.
+In one day, you can see everything in the park.
+Activities in the park include going for a stroll on the sand dunes, sand sledding, and admiring the landscape.

-Should you wish to stay longer, plan on staying in either Las Cruces or El Paso, and try visiting other parks nearby, such as Carlsbad Caverns National Park and Guadalupe Mountains National Park.
+If you wish to stay longer, plan on staying in Las Cruces or El Paso, and try visiting other nearby parks, such as Carlsbad Caverns National Park and Guadalupe Mountains National Park.